 - Small hardware area.
 Ascon's small state and simple round function are wellsuited for small implementations, without compromising on the full security of 128 bits.
 Existing lightweight implementations of Ascon's authenticated encryption functionality are as small as 2.6 kGE [GWDE15].
 The round-based implementations are smaller than 10 kGE and still offer a throughput of 4.9- 7.3 Gbps, which is already sufficient to encrypt a Gigabit Ethernet connection.
 More details about (protected) hardware implementations are provided in Chapter 7. - Reuse of core component.
 Implementing the Ascon permutation once is enough to get authenticated encryption as well as decryption with a very small overhead, since decryption does not require the inverse of the permutation (that is, Ascon is inverse-free).
-Together with Ascon-HASH and Ascon-XOF, it also provides hashing functionality using the same permutation. - Efficiency in hardware.
+Together with Ascon-HASH, Ascon-HASHA, Ascon-XOF, or Ascon-XOFA, it also provides hashing functionality using the same permutation.
+We want to point out that Ascon's permutation finds also use in cryptographic schemes outside of this specification.
+For example, two authenticated encryption schemes specified in IsAP v2.0 [DEM+19; DEM+20] are based on Ascon's permutation. - Efficiency in hardware.
 Ascon is not only small and fast, but can also be efficiently implemented on a wide variety of platforms [GA16].
 It allows many trade-offs between throughput, latency, gate count, power consumption, etc. [GWDE15].
 Comparison of implementation results in [GA16] show that throughput per area of both Ascon variants is very good compared to many other CAESAR candidates.
 Further discussion about the performance in hardware can be found in Chapter 7. - Bit-interleaved implementations.
 Ascon's permutation is naturally defined on 64-bit words, with rotation operations performed on them and hence, lends itself to natural bitsliced implementations on 64-bit processors.
 However, on architectures with a smaller word-size, it is possible to implement Ascon using bit interleaving as introduced for KECCAK [BDP+12].
 In short, bit interleaving involves sorting the single bits in n registers of 64/n bits (with n = 2, 4, 8), such that a single rotation on one 64-bit word can be implemented using n rotations on each of the n (64/n)-bit words.
-Hence, when neglecting the effort to interleave the bits, the number of operations per round on smaller architectures only increases roughly to $n \cdot \ell$, where l are the number of operations needed with 64-bit registers.
+Hence, when neglecting the effort to interleave the bits, the number of operations per round on smaller architectures only increases roughly to $n \cdot \ell$ , where $\ell$ are the number of operations needed with 64-bit registers.
 Thus, Ascon allows not only for fast bitsliced implementations on smaller architectures that do not require any data dependent lookup tables.
 Further insights about the performance in software on various platforms are given in Chapter 7. - Natural side-channel protection.
 This is one of the primary design goals of Ascon.
 For protection against side-channel attacks, it is important that the S-box is easy to protect.
 Ascon's S-box has a low algebraic degree of 2 and a low number of Boolean multiplications, which is well-suited for threshold implementations and similar protection approaches.
-More information about the integration of countermeasures against implementation attacks can be found in Section 7.4.
+More information about the integration of countermeasures against implementation attacks can be found in Section 7.5.